Jikkesh/A2Studio-BenhiveTask/README.md

 }

 6. Can use the Postgres_Query_DB.sql for setting up DB.
+   Added my images for products in Firebase which I done in that script.

 7. Start the backend server:
 Hit F5 to start the server